18F/development-guide/code_review/README.md

-> A friendly guide for reviewing code--and not each other--at 18f.
+> A friendly guide for reviewing code — and not each other — at 18f.

 (Forked from the excellent Consumer Financial Protection Bureau [guide](https://github.com/cfpb/front-end/blob/master/code-reviews.md)).
 This